Brought to you by:

 Cardiac muscles are involuntary muscles known as myocardium that is found in the heart wall used to contract the heart causing heartbeat and visceral.

 Smooth muscle lining which is another form of involuntary muscle primarily located in the digestive system designed to move food through the digestive and urinary tract as well as the arteries and veins.

 Skeletal muscles are voluntary muscles and work with the connective tissues which enable the body to move.
-The skeletal structure consists of bones, cartilage, ligaments designed to provide structure for the body, protection for delicate tissues and organs and joints of the skeletal
+The skeletal structure consists of bones, cartilage, ligaments designed to provide structure for the body, protection for delicate tissues, and organs and joints of the skeletal system.

-What you can do to support a healthy Musculoskeletal System:
+What you can do to help support a healthy Musculoskeletal System:

 Essential Vitamins & Minerals: Calcium, Potassium, Protein, Vitamin C, Iron, Thiamin, Magnesium, Sodium and Iodine.